 There are a handful of Smoky Mountain campgrounds inside and outside of the national park.
 The GSMNP maintains ten frontcountry campgrounds within its boundaries.
 All of the following Smoky Mountain campsites offer restrooms with running water and flushable toilets as well as fire grates and picnic tables.
 Don't expect showers, electricity, or water hookups at these campgrounds though; if that's what you're looking for, take a look at our other campground options.

-Update for 2023: The National Park Services is proposing a new fee structure for these campgrounds in the future.
-Read more at The People's Park - NPS.gov.
+Update for 2023: The National Park Service has approved a new fee structure for these campgrounds effective March 2023.
+Read more at Park It Forward Fee Program - NPS.gov.